 Malaria is listed as a significant health concern for 43 nations as you can see above.
 (However, again this is a low estimate.
 According to the WHO, Malaria was present in 108 countries and territories in 2008.)
 AIDS is listed as widespread in 9 countries and 15 are listed as having “untreated water that is unsafe to drink,” although the total number of nations that lack clean water is much higher.
 In fact, 1.1 billion people people can’t access clean and safe water, and “2.5 billion live without adequate sanitation” and “nearly 80% of all cases of disease in developing countries have been linked to contaminated water.”
 (World Politics in New Era – Pg.
 469.)

 Despite this disturbing picture, this is not a difficult problem to solve as I explain in my book and it can be solved using numerous sustainable methods.
 We have more more than enough resources to fix these problems, but they don’t get to the people who need them mainly because the select few financial rulers who control these resources prevent this from happening.
 Often times those who need them also don’t know how to get them or why they need them.
 While malaria has proven resistant to many treatments and there is no vaccine yet available, it is treatable.
 Antiretroviral drugs exist that can slow or stop the progress of HIV as well, and most of the neglected tropical diseases listed are treatable.
 (Vaccines also exist for polio, diphtheria, tuberculosis, and tetanus.)
-Sufficient clean water, nutritional, organic food, and quality medical care must be seen as human rights in order to eliminate these major health risks.
+Sufficient clean water, nutritional, organic food, and quality medical care must be seen as human needs in order to eliminate these major health risks.
 Clean water, in particular, can be made available easily and it must be since most of these health risks are caused by contaminated water.
-Clean water can be made by constructing water treatment plants that would provide jobs in poor nations that lack clean water and improve the economy, as well as save many lives.
+Clean water can be made by constructing water treatment plants that would provide jobs in poor nations that lack clean water, as well as save many lives.
 Safe wells can also be dug with drilling equipment that can provide water for entire communities; rain water can be collected that is usually safe to drink, and simply boiling water or treating it with certain chemicals or UV radiation can also sanitize it.
 (Sea water can also be made safe to drink by desalination though this is not sustainable.)